- PRESENTATION -

 Luxury clothing and accessories

 Moncler, creator of the original down jacket, designs and distributes upscale clothing and accessories for men, women and children.
 With the support of its leading shareholder, Eurazeo, Moncler has transformed itself to expand the brand’s prestige and reputation worldwide, and through its strategy occupies a prominent position in the luxury goods segment.
-At the end of 2012, Moncler had 83 directly owned stores* and more than 1,900 wholescale doors** worldwide, thus guaranteeing a firm international foothold.

 - INVESTMENT CASE -